Q. What is a promise?

 Properties

-– {Promise} - promise object associated with this deferred.
+- promise– {Promise} - promise object associated with this deferred.

 The promise object